jograca/comradelongbridge/README.md

   With that out of the way:

 GLORY TO WORKERS!
-GLORY TO CONCRETE!
+GLORY TO CONCRETE!!

   This is a description of how comradelongbridge.com automation works.
   Work on this README is still in progress as of April 14th 2017.